grittygrease/tls-exported-authenticator/draft-sullivan-tls-exported-authenticator.md

 key.
 This authenticator uses the message structures from section 4.4. of
 {{!I-D.ietf-tls-tls13}}, but different parameters.
-Also, unlike the Certificate and CertificateRequest messages in TLS 1.3, the messages described in this draft are not encryped with a handshake key.
+Also, unlike the Certificate and CertificateRequest messages in TLS 1.3, the messages described in this draft are not encrypted with a handshake key.

-Each Authenticator is computed using a Handshake Context and Finished MAC Key derived from the TLS session.
-The Handshake Context is identical for both parties of the TLS connection, the Finished MAC Key is dependent on whether the Authenticator is created by the client or the server.
+Each authenticator is computed using a Handshake Context and Finished MAC Key derived from the TLS session.
+The Handshake Context is identical for both parties of the TLS connection, the Finished MAC Key is dependent on whether the authenticator is created by the client or the server.

 * The Handshake Context is an {{!RFC5705}} (for TLS 1.2) or
-{{!I-D.ietf-tls-tls13}} exporter value derived using the label "EXPORTER-authenticator handshake context" and length 64 bytes.
+{{!I-D.ietf-tls-tls13}} (for TLS 1.3) exporter value derived using the label "EXPORTER-authenticator handshake context" and length 64 bytes.

 * The Finished MAC Key is an exporter value derived using the label "EXPORTER-server authenticator finished key" or "EXPORTER-client authenticator finished key", depending on the sender.
-The length of this key is equal to the length of the output of the hash function negotiated in TLS.
-For TLS 1.3, it's the hash algorithm of the cipher suite.
-For TLS 1.2, it's the hash algorithm selected for the pseudorandom function (PRF); cipher suites that do not use the TLS PRF MUST define a hash function that can be used for this purpose or they cannot be used.
+The length of this key is equal to the length of the output of the hash function selected in TLS for the pseudorandom function (PRF); cipher suites that do not use the TLS PRF MUST define a hash function that can be used for this purpose or they cannot be used.

 If the connection is TLS 1.2, the master secret MUST have been computed with the extended master secret {{!RFC7627}} to avoid key synchronization attacks.